-It's my final decision to uphold Mr Q's complaint.
-I require Options UK Personal Pensions LLP to calculate and pay Mr Q the award, and take the actions, set out above.
+My final decision is that I uphold this complaint.
+I require that Options UK Personal Pensions LLP calculate and pay the award, and take the actions, set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr Q to accept or reject my decision before 23 April 2024.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr W to accept or reject my decision before 17 May 2024.